rijuvenator/DisplacedDimuons/Tupler/python/README.md

   * 33 jobs for all HTo2XTo2Mu2J signal points
   * 11 jobs for most background MC samples
   * 7 jobs for data DoubleMuon Run2016 B-H

+Note that the WZ and ZZ samples have an extra dataset which will be merged afterwards, resulting in 82 total nTuples.

 ## Utilities/